 Open Your Oculus App

-To pair a Bluetooth controller with your Oculus Quest, you actually do most of the work from your connected Oculus app on your phone.
+To pair a Bluetooth controller with your Meta Quest, you actually do most of the work from your connected Oculus app on your phone.
 Open it up and click on the Settings (cog wheel) in the button right corner to open your connected Quest’s information.

 Click on Controllers